 Cannabis and its use in everything from baked items to sauces, like cannabis-infused barbecue sauce, is picking up steam in terms of popularity.
 What was once thought of as far outside the mainstream has become something people are more comfortable with, particularly as many states are moving to legalize the recreational use of marijuana.

 Cannabis in cooking is something that’s becoming relevant in the food and beverage industry, and depending on where you live, if you are in the industry, you might want to keep an eye on the trend.
+You can start searching for the nearest local cannabis dispensary in your place that you can trust and that offers quality products like Weed-Seeds.com, for example.

 The beverage industry is intertwined with the food industry, and the idea of cannabis in the use of mainstream beverages from sodas to cocktails is gaining a foothold.